 |Object Name||Button, Political|

-Peg Rosenfeld, an Elections Specialist at the Ohio Women League of Voters, donated a collection of political memorabilia and ephemera to the Capitol Square Review and Advisory Board in 2012.
+William L. Phillis, of Columbus, Ohio, donated a collection of political memorabilia to the Capitol Square Review and Advisory Board in 2009.

 The Capitol Square Review and Advisory Board took over the care of the Statehouse and its collections in 1988.